tethig/turbo-spoon/Text Editors.md

 * *and activate "file-icons" from packages...*

 ### Protecting your sleep
-This is obviously an aesthetic choice, but when working late a dark screen is restful and healthful.
-On the latter, if you wish to reduce your melantopic lux check out [f.lux software](https://justgetflux.com).
-The latest MacOS update gives yellow screen options (in SysPref, but default off), but f.lux is pretty comprehensive.
+Choosing themes is obviously an aesthetic matter, but when working late a dark screen is restful and healthful.
+On the latter, and if you wish to generally reduce your melantopic lux check out [f.lux software](https://justgetflux.com).
+The latest MacOS update gives yellow screen options (in SysPref, but default off), but f.lux seems more carefully designed to address the specific wavelengths of concern.

-If you've no idea about the effects of light on health [read about it](http://dx.doi.org/10.1530/EC-16-0097).
+If you've no idea about the effects of light on health [read about some of them](http://dx.doi.org/10.1530/EC-16-0097).